pingswept/me30-website/content/logistics/projects.md

 ---
 # Projects

+## Project #2: Build an H-bridge motor controller

+The second project is to build a motor controller with the following characteristics:

+*   It consists of a PCB with screw terminals for power and control lines.
+*   It also accepts power from a 2.1 x 5.5 mm plug from a 12 V wall adapter.
+*   It has a power LED that lights up when motor power is available.
+*   It can make a DC motor spin in both directions.
+*   The motor current traces can handle 12 V and 5 A continuously without melting.
+*   It can be controlled by logic signals from an Arduino.

+**Due date for prototype: Wednesday, September 30, 11:59 PM** **Due date for PCB submission: Tuesday, October 7, 11:59 PM**

+When your design is ready, you should [submit it to the fabricator](https://oshpark.com/), OSH Park.
+It will cost you around $10\.
+After you submit it, take a screenshot of your order confirmation and upload it to the Project 2 PCB assignment on Canvas.
+That will serve as proof that you submitted your project on time.

 ## Project #1: Build a breadboard power supply

 The first project is to build a power supply with the following characteristics: